-As with all wood finishes, good results depend on smooth, clean wood surfaces, but this goes double with clear finishes like polyurethane.
+As with all wood finishes, good results depend on smooth, clean wood surfaces, but this goes double with clear finishes such as polyurethane.
 Sand your wood with at least 220-grit sandpaper.
 For open-grain woods (like oak, ash, or walnut), you can apply a wood grain filler before the polyurethane, to create an ultra-smooth finished surface.

 Clean the wood very thoroughly to remove sanding dust before each new coat of polyurethane, using a vacuum (if available) and a tack cloth.
 You can also use a rag moistened with mineral spirits (for an oil-based poly) or cheesecloth moistened with denatured alcohol (for a water-based poly).

-Applying an Oil-Based Polyurethane
+Applying Oil-Based Polyurethane